MiB64/manual/config-input.md

 This page covers configuration of the N-Rage MiB64 Input plugin.

 Because the input plugin has so many options, they have been divided by the plugin’s tabs in the config dialog.
-To access all tabs, you must uncheck the **Hide Advanced Settings** checkbox.

 ---